John H. Overton

-John Holmes Overton Sr. (September 17, 1875 – May 14, 1948), was an attorney and Democratic US Representative and US Senator from Louisiana.
+John Holmes Overton Sr. (September 17, 1875 – May 14, 1948), was an attorney and Democratic U.S. representative and U.S. senator from Louisiana.
 His nephew, Thomas Overton Brooks, was also a US representative, from the Shreveport-based 4th district of Louisiana.

 Family

 He was the youngest son of Judge Thomas Overton and the former Laura Waddill.
 His great-uncle was General and US Representative Walter Hampden Overton.
 Another distant relative was Thomas Overton Moore, the governor of Louisiana during the American Civil War.

 Early life

 Born in Marksville in Avoyelles Parish, Overton graduated in 1895 from Louisiana State University in Baton Rouge and in 1897 from Tulane University Law School in New Orleans.
-His classmates included the future state Attorney General Bolivar Edwards Kemp Jr., and state representative E. L. Stewart of Minden in Webster Parish.
-Tulane listed Overton as a resident of Opelousas in St. Landry Parish.

 In 1905, Overton married the former Ada Ruth Dismukes of Natchitoches.
 They had three daughters, Katharine (1910–1988), Ruth (1912–1973), and Mary Elizabeth (1916–1988), and a son, John H. Overton Jr. (1914–1946).